JohnathanLivingstonSeagull/GetaMoveOnCSB/README.md

 # Zoorted

-Zorted is a mobile application that connects customers who need items delivered with drivers who can fulfill these small item delivery requests.
+Zoorted is a mobile application that connects customers who need items delivered with drivers who can fulfill these small item delivery requests.

 ## Features